PLP-Database-Design/wk-6-Keamogetsw3-1/tests/docs/Bug-Report-Summary.md

 ---

 #### 🧩 Summary
-After registering a new user with a proper Full Name, the profile page displays the username portion of the email (e.g., `user1` from `user1@test.com`) instead of the Full Name (`Jane Doe`) provided during registration.
+After registering a new user with a proper Full Name, the profile page displays the username portion of the email (e.g., `user1` from `newuser@test.com`) instead of the Full Name (`New Test User`) provided during registration.
 This may cause confusion for users, as the system does not reflect the actual name they entered.

 ---